 Why should you consider seeking out the help of a Travel Agent?

-A Travel Agent is, or should be, an experienced traveler and ideally, have first hand knowledge of where you want to go.
-On top of that, a good Travel Agent will know the trends in travel and will have a working knowledge of travel vendors and resources that a lay person, like you or me, would not otherwise have knowledge of or access to.
+A Travel Agent is, or should be, an experienced traveler and ideally, have first-hand knowledge of where you want to go.
+On top of that, a good Travel Agent will know the current trends in travel and will have a working knowledge of travel vendors and resources that a lay person, like you or me, would not otherwise have knowledge of or access to.

 What if you opt to plan without a travel professional?
 Sure, you could do it.
-You might even find a “really cheap price” for your trip on line somewhere but what are you getting for that cheap price?
+You might even find a “really low price” for your trip online somewhere but what are you getting for that “cheap” price?
 Roger and I always agree with the old adage, “You get what you pay for.”
 What if something happens during your trip?
-Will your on line source be there to help you?
+Will your online source be there to help you?
 Is there even a resource to reach out to if you need help?
-Maybe.
-Maybe not.
-If you planned on your own, you will also be on your own to figure out a solution if your travel plans are interrupted.
+Maybe, but probably not.
+If you plan on your own, you will also be on your own to figure out a solution if your travel plans are interrupted.
 Some travelers just make do but why not let a travel professional smooth the way for you?

 A great Travel Agent is your advocate.
 When you plan your trips with a Travel Agent, you have someone you can reach out to if something unexpected pops up along the way (be sure to ask your travel professional about his/her availability while you are traveling).
-If your travel results in a missed or canceled flight, or perhaps the hotel has your reservation but they have no room to go with your reservation when you get to your hotel, or your friend’s room is not next to yours when you get to the resort, you need only reach out to your travel professional.
+If your travel results in a missed or canceled flight, or perhaps the hotel has your reservation but they have no room to go with your reservation you need only reach out to your travel professional.
 When your travel professional has a relationship with a vendor, your concern may be easily fixed if there is an issue.
 However, keep in mind that your travel professional is not a miracle worker.
 He or she will do their best to work out whatever the issue might be but you may have to be flexible and understanding when the unexpected arises.

 Do you need travel insurance?